SamSeabourn/CSS-Helper/README.md

 Once we had the app working our team and I managed to add another 5 features on the final day and I managed to get all the CSS done for the final page done too.

+Ultimately as a proof of concept this app works, however I would love to migrate everything to firebase and secure the app.

 ![](images/prnkstr.gif)

 ### **How does it work?**